• Home /

 What does a low Existing Home Supply mean?

-When home supply is low, it indicates a seller’s real estate market, characterized by limited inventory for buyers to buy and potentially higher housing prices.
+When home supply is low, it indicates a seller’s market.
+This market condition is characterized by limited inventory, which can lead to higher housing prices due to increased competition among buyers.

 Is Existing Home Supply the same as housing inventory?

-Existing Home Supply is a different way to measure home inventory.
-Home inventory counts the number of homes available for sale whereas home supply measures the number of months it would take for buyers to purchase all of those available homes.
+Existing Home Supply is a different way to measure housing inventory.
+While housing inventory counts the number of homes available for sale, Existing Home Supply measures how long it would take to sell all those homes at the current sales pace.

 How often is Existing Home Supply updated?

-The Existing Home Supply report is updated monthly as part of NAR’s broader Existing Home Sales report, usually during the last week of the month.
+The Existing Home Supply report is updated monthly as part of the National Association of REALTORS®’ Existing Home Sales report, typically released during the last week of each month.

 Does Existing Home Supply include the inventory of new homes?

-Existing Home Supply exclusively pertains to existing home inventory and does not include new home construction.
-It includes single-family homes such as detached properties and condos, and multi-unit homes.
+Existing Home Supply refers only to the inventory of existing homes.
+It does not include newly constructed homes.
+This supply includes single-family homes, such as detached properties and condos, as well as multi-unit homes.

 How is Existing Home Supply related to buyer and seller behavior?

-Existing Home Supply reflects the balance between home buyer and seller behavior; a low supply often means higher competition among home buyers, including first-time home buyers, while a high supply indicates more options for buyers and potentially less competition.
+Existing Home Supply reflects the balance between home buyer and seller behavior.
+A low supply often means increased competition among buyers, which can include first-time buyers.
+A high supply suggests more options for buyers, which can reduce competition.